Maxapp-ZRH/PayMatch/docs/email-system-overview.md

 ## 🎯 **System Architecture**

-The PayMatch email system is a **consolidated, type-safe, and scalable** solution that handles all email communications with proper unsubscribe functionality, database integration, and Swiss compliance.
+The PayMatch email system is a **hybrid, type-safe, and scalable** solution that handles all email communications with proper unsubscribe functionality, database integration, and Swiss compliance.
+It uses **Server Actions for authentication emails** and **API Routes for external-facing email operations**.

 ## 🏗️ **Core Components**